 - Set target exit points for profit-taking

-- Identify an amount I’m comf0rtable on holding for a longer period of time
+- Identify an amount I’m comfortable holding for a longer period of time

 Do Not FOMO

-I know that I have mentioned this already earlier but I’m just mentioning this again to put emphasis to it.
+I know that I have mentioned this already earlier but I’m just mentioning this again to put emphasis on it.